The

 structure to get down to work, perhaps right away every morning, perhaps

-by regulating yourself in such a way that the work-hours flow naturally
+by regulating yourself in such a way that the work-hours flow naturally as

 the core activity of your being.